wp-plugins/wordpress-bootstrap-css/readme.txt

 6. As of version 2.0.2.1, we've included a news feed on the Dashboard.
 If you don't want it displayed, select this to hide it.

 == Changelog ==

+= 2.0.4.8 =
+* ADDED: Shortcode [TBS_PROGRESS_BAR] for Twitter Bootstrap Progress Bars (http://twitter.github.com/bootstrap/components.html#progress)
+* ADDED: MUCH more verbose help on ALL shortcodes.
+Simply type: help="y" and it will print the help box on your post.
+* ADDED: 'target' parameter to the TBS_BUTTON shortcode so you can open in new window if you want. i.e. target="_blank"

 = 2.0.4.7 =
 * ADDED: Shortcode for Twitter Bootstrap accordions - collapsable blocks (http://twitter.github.com/bootstrap/javascript.html#collapse)